any-docs/css/content/reference/properties/overflow-wrap/index.md

 ```

 > [!NOTE]
-> In contrast to {{cssxref("word-break")}}, `overflow-wrap` will only create a break if an entire word cannot be placed on its own line without overflowing.
+> In contrast to `word-break`, `overflow-wrap` will only create a break if an entire word cannot be placed on its own line without overflowing.

 ## Syntax